-(Also see Overview of Congenital Gastrointestinal Anomalies Overview of Congenital Gastrointestinal Anomalies Most congenital gastrointestinal (GI) anomalies result in some type of intestinal obstruction, frequently manifesting with feeding difficulties, distention, and emesis at birth or within 1 or... read more .)
+(Also see Overview of Congenital Gastrointestinal Anomalies Overview of Congenital Gastrointestinal Anomalies Most congenital gastrointestinal (GI) anomalies present as intestinal obstruction and frequently manifest as feeding difficulties, distention, emesis, and an inability to pass gas and stool... read more .)

 Hirschsprung disease is caused by congenital absence of the Meissner and Auerbach autonomic plexus (aganglionosis) in the intestinal wall.
-The estimated incidence is 1 in 5000 live births.
-Disease is usually limited to the distal colon (75% of cases) but can involve the entire colon (5% of cases) or even the entire large and small bowels; the denervated area is always contiguous.
+The estimated incidence is 1 in 5000 live births (1 General references Hirschsprung disease is a congenital anomaly consisting of a failure of neuronal colonization (and thus a failure of innervation) of the lower intestine, usually limited to the colon, resulting... read more ).
+Disease is usually limited to the distal colon (75% of cases) but can involve the entire colon (3 to 10% of cases) or even the entire large and small bowels; the denervated area is always contiguous (2 General references Hirschsprung disease is a congenital anomaly consisting of a failure of neuronal colonization (and thus a failure of innervation) of the lower intestine, usually limited to the colon, resulting... read more ).
 Males are more commonly affected (male:female ratio 4:1) unless the entire colon is involved, in which case there is no gender difference.

-The etiology of the aganglionosis is thought to be the failure of migration of neuroblasts from the neural crest.
-There is a significant genetic component to this disorder and at least 12 different genetic mutations are associated with Hirschsprung.
+The etiology of the aganglionosis is thought to be the failure of migration of neural progenitors from the neural crest.
+There is a significant genetic component to this disorder, and at least 12 different genetic mutations are associated with Hirschsprung.
 The likelihood of disease among family members increases with increasing length of the involved gut—3 to 8% for disease of the distal colon and up to 20% for disease involving the entire colon.
-About 20 to 25% of patients with Hirschsprung disease have another congenital anomaly, and about 15% have a genetic abnormality (Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
+Twenty to 25% of patients with Hirschsprung disease have another congenital anomaly, and 15% have a genetic abnormality (Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
 Diagnosis is suggested by physical anomalies and... read more is the most common).
-About 20% of patients with congenital central hypoventilation syndrome also have Hirschsprung disease; the combination is referred to as Haddad syndrome.
-About 20% of patients with intestinal neuronal dysplasia (IND) have Hirschsprung disease.
+Approximately 20% of patients with congenital central hypoventilation syndrome also have Hirschsprung disease; the combination is referred to as Haddad syndrome.
 Other disorders associated with Hirschsprung disease include Waardenburg syndrome, Bardet-Biedl syndrome, Goldberg-Shprintzen syndrome, and cartilage-hair hypoplasia.

 Pearls & Pitfalls